UbiWell/HITL-class-incremental-learning/README.md

 # HITL-HAR: Human-in-the-Loop Incremental Human Activity Recognition

 A plug-and-play framework for incrementally teaching a wearable sensor system new human activities with minimal user effort.
-Built on a frozen SimCLR self-supervised backbone with per-activity binary GatedHead classifiers.
+Built on a frozen SimCLR self-supervised backbone with per-activity binary classifiers.

-**Paper**: *[title]* — submitted to IMWUT (ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies)
+**Paper**: *Human-in-the-loop Incremental Learning for Human Activity Recognition with Multimodal Wearable Sensors* — submitted to IMWUT (ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies)

 ---